Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Entanglement as a potential detector of DQPT

-We find that, multipartite entanglement, $\mathcal{G}$ can capture DQPT when the quench corresponds to an underlying EQPT involving a disorder to order (PM-I/II $\rightarrow$ AFM/CH) or a disorder to disorder (PM-I(II) $\rightarrow$ PM-II(I)) transition and is not solely dependent on the underlying EQPT as was the case for bipartite entanglement.
-In particular for a quench starting from the disordered phase, the dynamics of $\mathcal{G}$ displays a higher amount of oscillations (see Fig. \ref{fig:GGM}) for a quench that leads to a DQPT compared to other situations.
-For a quantitative treatment of the above observation, we estimate the amount of fluctuations in the time dynamics of $\mathcal{G}$ during the transient regime, by computing its time averaged standard deviation, $\langle \sigma_{\mathcal{G}}(t)\rangle$, defined as
+We find that multipartite entanglement, $\mathcal{G}$, can capture DQPT when the quench corresponds to an underlying EQPT involving a disorder to order (PM-I/II $\rightarrow$ AFM/CH) or a disorder to disorder (PM-I(II) $\rightarrow$ PM-II(I)) transition.
+In particular, for a quench starting from the disordered phase, the dynamics of $\mathcal{G}$ displays a higher amount of oscillation for a quench that leads to a DQPT compared to those which do not start from such a phase (see Fig. \ref{fig:GGM}).